Vasanthagokul/dotnet-print-appsettings/README.md

 kubectl port-forward service/dotnet-print-appsettings-helm-chart 8080:80
 ```

+**Note:** If the port-forward connection drops during helm operations or pod restarts, rerun the port-forward command above.

 ### The values in the appsettings.json are overriden by the values present in the helm chart
 ![K8s Override Output Screenshot](images/k8s-override-output.png)